instructed-glacier-model/igm-doc/README.md

 # This gives the main steps to maintain and publish this IGM documentation

-# First get the igm, with the submdule igm-doc
+# Set-up the first time

 ```bash
 git clone https://github.com/instructed-glacier-model/igm